HCP, Inc. (HCP). Below are some highlights from the above linked analysis:

-Memberships and Peers: HCP is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company's peer group includes: Health Care REIT, Inc. (HCN) with a 4.2% yield, Omega Healthcare Investors Inc. (OHI) with a 5.5% yield and National Health Investors Inc. (NHI) with a 4.6% yield.
+Peers: The company's peer group includes: Health Care REIT, Inc. (HCN) with a 5.0% yield, Omega Healthcare Investors Inc. (OHI) with a 6.5% yield and National Health Investors Inc. (NHI) with a 5.6% yield.

 Conclusion: HCP earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
 This quantitatively ranks HCP as a 3-Star Hold stock.

-The company's debt to total capital of 46% is slightly above my maximum of 45%.
-Its free cash flow payout of 199% is well above my desired level and is high even for a REIT considering they are required to payout 90% of their earnings as a dividends.
-The stock is currently trading at a 9.7% discount to my calculated fair value of $49.04.
-I plan to keep an eye on the free cash flow payout and look for opportunities to add to my position in HCP.
+The company's debt to total capital of 52% (up from 49%) is slightly above my maximum of 45%.
+Its free cash flow payout of -321% (271% in the last review) continues to deteriorate and is outside my desired level and is high even for a REIT considering they are required to payout 90% of their earnings as a dividends.
+The stock is currently trading at a 25.8% discount to my calculated fair value of $56.52.
+I plan to keep an eye on the free cash flow payout going forward.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.